 In recent years, the number of large-scale oil and gas processing plants sited in remote locations such as the Arctic regions has increased significantly.
-As well as exceptionally low temperatures, the extreme environmental conditions in such areas include snow, ice and high wind speeds, often with moving sea ice.
-The complexity and risks of operating in these arduous conditions is considerable.
+As well as exceptionally low temperatures, the extreme environmental conditions in such areas include snow, ice, and high wind speeds, often with moving sea ice.
+The complexity and risks of operating in these arduous conditions are considerable.
 Outdoor instrumentation is a case in point; special winterization measures need to be adopted to adequately protect control and measurement equipment, to ensure continued plant safety and reliability.

-The dramatic drop in oil prices over the past few months has, if anything, further focused attention on equipment winterization: with a number of future projects put on hold, many companies are now looking to improve the efficiency and reliability of existing plant.
-Parker brand products such as A-Lok fittings and tubing have proven their reliability over the years in low temperature environmental conditions.
+The dramatic drop in oil prices over the past few months has, if anything, further focused attention on equipment winterization: with a number of future projects put on hold, many companies are now looking to improve the efficiency and reliability of the existing plant.
+Parker brand products such as A-Lok fittings and tubing have proven their reliability over the years in low-temperature environmental conditions.
 However, due to ambient temperature differences, customers pay more attention to the special materials and solutions that are necessary to avoid corrosion issues and loss of equipment.

 The need for efficient equipment winterization is not limited to greenfield sites.
 Heat loss due to poor insulation is also often an issue at existing plants, resulting in unnecessarily high energy usage and additional operating costs.
 Many of the refineries in Eastern Europe, for example, were constructed 50-60 years ago in the times of the Soviet Union, and are now outdated and require upgrading.